jecki/DHParser/documentation_sources/StepByStepGuide.rst

 In our case the text as a whole, conveniently named "document" (any other name would be allowed, too), consists of a leading whitespace, a possibly empty sequence of an arbitrary number of words words ending only if the end of file has been reached.
-Whitespace in DHParser-grammers is always denoted by a tilde "~".
-Thuse the definiens of the rule "document" starts with a "~" on the right hand side of the deifnition sign ("=").
+Whitespace in DHParser-grammars is always denoted by a tilde "~".
+Thus, the definiens of the rule "document" starts with a "~" on the right hand side of the definition sign ("=").
 Next, you find the symbol "WORD" enclosed in braces.
 "WORD", like any symbol composed of letters in DHParser, refers to another rule further below that defines what words are.
 The meaning of the braces is that whatever is enclosed by braces may be repeated zero or more times.
-Thus the expression "{ WORD }" describes a seuqence of arbitrarily many repetitions of WORD, whatever WORD may be.
-Finally, EOF refers to yet another rule definied further below.
+Thus the expression "{ WORD }" describes a sequence of arbitrarily many repetitions of WORD, whatever WORD may be.
+Finally, EOF refers to yet another rule defined further below.
 We do not yet know what EOF is, but we know that when the sequence of words ends, it must be followed by an EOF.
-The paragraph sign "§" in front of EOF means that it is absolutely mandatory that the seuqence of WORDs is followed by an EOF.
+The paragraph sign "§" in front of EOF means that it is absolutely mandatory that the sequence of WORDs is followed by an EOF.
 If it doesn't the program issues an error message.
 Without the "§"-sign the parser simply would not match, which in itself is not considered an error.